 Data Scientist Online Masters, Data Science Bootcamps, and other educational pathways.
 The options are numerous, but not equally suitable for everyone.

-But let's start with the good news: yes, you can learn both professions in just a few months and make the lateral move.
+But let's start with the good news: Yes, you can learn both professions in just a few months and make the lateral move.
 You can learn a lot yourself and rely on reference books and online tutorials.
-But what you really need, if you want to make it through the application process as a Data Analyst or Data Scientist, is a certificate together with practical knowledge relevant to the company.
+But what you really need if you want to make it through the application process as a Data Analyst or Data Scientist is a certificate and practical knowledge relevant to the company.

-It’s not for nothing that there are so many data science bootcamps, online learning platforms and data science learning providers.
-You should definitely pay attention to several quality criteria here.
-But first, you need to clarify the following questions for yourself in order to find the right one for you from the large selection:
+There is a reason why there are numerous data science bootcamps, online learning platforms and data science learning providers.
+Here you should definitely pay attention to several quality criteria.
+But first you need to clarify the following questions for yourself in order to find the right one for you from the large selection:

 - Do you have previous experience with programming, mathematics or statistics?

-- Are you well organized and able to easily motivate yourself to study every day for a long time?
+- Are you well organized and can easily motivate yourself to study every day for a long time?

 - Do you find it easy to understand and implement technical concepts without outside, individual or even personal guidance?

-If your answers to all these questions are yes, then you can try Data Science online tutorials and free Data Science bootcamps, which require some prior knowledge, a lot of self-discipline, and a quick grasp of the facts.
+If your answers to all these questions are yes, then you can try Data Science online tutorials and free Data Science bootcamps, which require some prior knowledge, a lot of self-discipline, and a quick grasp.

-If you couldn't answer each of these questions with a confident yes, you're better off basing your potential lateral entry as a Data Analyst or Data Scientist on a solid foundation of knowledge and certification.
+If you couldn't answer each of these questions with a confident yes, you're better off basing your potential career change as a Data Analyst or Data Scientist on a solid foundation of knowledge and certification.
 Why?
-While it's appealing to take advantage of the free Data Science learning opportunities, this field is too complex to develop at a level that leads to employment without guidance and end-to-end mentoring from experienced Data Scientists.
+While it's appealing to take advantage of the free Data Science learning opportunities, this field is too complex to develop at a level that leads to employment without guidance and consistent mentoring from experienced Data Scientists.

 Even with reputable data science bootcamps, there are big differences that should play a role in your choice.
-It should be said that many and especially free data science bootcamps do not necessarily offer the quality and depth of information that is so crucial for beginners.
-It is therefore worthwhile to invest in a solid and recognized basic course that enables you to expand your knowledge autodidactically if necessary.
+It should be said that many and especially free data science bootcamps do not necessarily offer the quality and depth of information that is especially important for beginners.
+It is therefore worthwhile to invest in a solid and recognized basic training that enables you to expand your knowledge autodidactically if necessary.

-With a good knowledge base, which StackFuel and other certified Data Science Bootcamps can provide and also certify, you can then even start directly as a (Junior) Data Analyst or Data Scientist at companies and take your first career steps.
-That's why it's so important to choose a bootcamp that works with realistic data sets and use cases from the business world and reliably teaches you the skills you require as a career changer.
+With a good knowledge base, which StackFuel and other certified data science bootcamps teach you and also certify, you can even start directly as a (junior) data analyst or data scientist at companies and take your first career steps.
+That's why it's so important to choose a bootcamp that works with realistic data sets and use cases from the business world and reliably teaches you the skills you need as a career changer.

-The community and mentoring of data science bootcamps are also important, as they can help you to establish important contacts early on, which can later lead to recommendations for your entry-level job as a Data Scientist or Data Analyst.
+The community and mentoring of data science bootcamps are also important, as they can help you make important contacts early on that will later lead to your entry-level job as a data scientist or data analyst through referrals.

-Let's summarize the most important quality criteria for bootcamps and other learning opportunities once again:
+Let's recap the key quality criteria for bootcamps and other learning opportunities:

-- Real business cases and practical assignments that prepare you for everyday work
+- Real business cases and practical tasks that prepare you for everyday work

-- The perfect mix of theoretical instruction, interactive learning-by-doing, face-to-face webinars, and interaction with the learning community
+- The right mix of theoretical instruction, interactive learning-by-doing, face-to-face webinars, and sharing with the learning community.

 - A recognized certificate of completion - the golden ticket to your first job as a Data Scientist or Data Analyst